Child Life

 Preparing for a surgery, procedure, or hospital stay

-Coping with a new diagnosis (their own. a sibling’s, or caregiver’s)
+Coping with a new diagnosis (their own, a sibling's, or a parent's)

 Facing the death of a loved one or anticipating a loss

-Needing help understanding and making sense of medical or emotional stress
+Needing help understanding and making sense of medical or grief-related experiences

 Ages Served